fluree/docs.flur.ee/src/content/0.15.0/guides/architecture/flake.md

 ### Relation to RDF

 A Flake builds on the [W3C RDF](https://www.w3.org/RDF/) standard, often referred to as "triples" (a 3-tuple of subject, predicate, object), to account for the additional functionality Fluree provides.
+In addition to `s`, `p`, and `o`, Fluree adds:

 - The `t` (transaction ref) value points to the subject of the transaction metadata which itself is stored as additional Flakes.
 This allows every Flake to be tied back to its origins where cryptographic proofs exist to verify the data hasn't been tampered with in addition to the digital signature that ties together the Flake, and the originating transaction, to the identity of the person/machine that created it.
 In addition the `t` value also represents an atomic notion of time.
 - The `op` is a boolean value that represents assertions and retractions across time.
 RDF triples have no notion of time - they represent a set of "facts" - which inheritly represent a single moment (time) of truth.
 Fluree's time travel requires us to know data that used to be true, but not longer is as of a moment in time.
 A Flake where `op` is equal to `false` in a ledger means it is a fact that used to be true, but no longer is.
 A `true` value for `op` means it is a newly asserted fact as of that moment in time (represented by the Flake's `t` value).